How to Stop Procrastination and Move towards Action

 Giving a speech, having a tough conversation, starting a project that pushes you out of your comfort zone.
 Fear of failure and anxiety are powerful emotions and our brains are wired to avoid pain and discomfort.
 Here are some strategies to combat these scary tasks.

-Strategy #1: Use the MCII technique
+Strategy #1: How to stop procrastination using the MCII technique

 The steps Mental Contrasting and Implementation Intentions (MCII) are to dream big and then contrast this with what is standing in your way.
 Then use implementation intentions (which are basically if-then plans) to set the game plan for how you do the task.
-Here is the science and some ideas on how to implement MCII (to link).
+Here is the science and some ideas on how to implement MCII

 Strategy #2: Watch your pick-up lines